 Dorje Ling is home to abundant wildlife.
 For this reason, no pets are to be brought onto the property.

-From Hobart or Launceston, you can get a bus to Devonport or Deloraine, from where lifts may be arranged.
-Pickup from other locations can be discussed but may not always be possible.
-All lifts incur a cost to you, and may be arranged by consultation, only if the caretaker is available at the time.
-The cost for a lift from Launceston is $80, and from Devonport $60 each way.
+From Hobart or Launceston, you can get a bus to Devonport or Deloraine, from where lifts may occasionally be arranged, but only by prior arrangement.
+It is much preferable for you to arrange your own transport.
+If available, the cost for a lift from Launceston is $80, and from Devonport $60 each way.